Crunchy Mama Doula

 Not at all!
 Before my first child I never thought of myself as "crunchy" that developed once he was born and we fell into crunchy ways organically.
-I honestly believe- your birth your choice.
+I honestly believe- not only your birth your choice, but your family your choice.
 My job is to give you all of your options and educate you on your choices.
 Whatever decisions you make from there I will fully support.

 Yes, definitely.
 There are ways to make your labor room more comforting and personable to you while you birth.
 I can attend assisted home births, hospital births,and births at a birthing center.

 Yes, definitely.
-Either with preparation and education before hand, through the surgery itself, at home while you are recovering, or for all three.
+With preparation and education before hand, through the surgery itself, and at home while you are recovering.
 Cesareans are not easier and extra support is very important.
 I even have a labor package just for cesarean births.